How to Lose a Job Offer in 8 Minutes

 Let go already!
 Pulling a Donald Trump handshake will do you in.
 Forgo all Alpha like behaviour.
 “Some candidates think it’s a good idea to seize control of the interview and go overboard with alpha body language, including turning the interviewer’s questions around to ask their own questions,” says interview coach Pamela Skillings @biginterview.
 “I have seen this approach backfire many times.
 It tends to come across as overly aggressive and disrespectful.
 There are far better ways to show confidence.”

-Play it too cool and you can bet the trail of job opportunities will go cold.
+Play it too cool, and you can bet the trail of job opportunities will go cold.
 You can end up coming across as bored and uninterested.
 Interviewers want to see that a candidate is excited about the opportunity, says Skillings, so avoid body language that is too casual, like slumping in your chair, hands behind the head or even feet up.
-Ditch the bored facial expressions and unenthusiastic tone of voice too.
+Ditch the bored facial expressions and unenthusiastic tone of voice as well.

 Acting all desperate will do you in.
 While you can bet on mega competition for this job, be sure to hide that you are frantic and at the end of your employment rope.
 Do not offer to clean the bathrooms as an add-on to your job duties or to work for free for two months.
 Nothing worse than the stench of desperation.
 Like a first date, it’ll send prospects running.